lab-brussels-1/loruki-2/planning/backlog.md

 - As a front-end developer i want to try out the demo before selecting Loruki as the suitable service provider for my company to ensure that it's a better deployment service than others

   - [ ] There should be a form that will take the information of a user and send her a demo version of Loruki

+- As a front-end developer i want to be able to contact Loruki on social media and github to be able to ask questions and see any updates
+  - [ ] Have a footer on all pages with contact infos for social medias and GitHub

 ### Features